-Based on the requirements indicated here by all WPs, an Excel file was created and is managed by WP6 to gather all actions planned and done towards the different targeted audiences of InnWater, including the Pilot Sites.
+Based on the requirements indicated here by all WPs, an Excel file was created and will be managed by WP6 to gather all actions planned and done towards the different targeted audiences of InnWater, including the Pilot Sites.

-This file is regularly updated to allow all the partners to have an overall view of the actions implemented, avoid overlaps, and encourage synergies.
+This file will be regularly updated to allow all the partners to have an overall view of the actions implemented, avoid overlaps, and encourage synergies.